 An independent off-campus engineering project with faculty supervision.
-May be repeated but only three credits of internship electives may be counted toward the non-ESE technical elective requirement.
-Fall, Spring, Summer
+May be repeated but only three credits may be counted as an ESE elective.

 Prerequisites: ECE or ESE major; U3 or U4 standing; 3.00 g.p.a. minimum in all engineering courses; permission of department